 Black Friday 2018: Best SSD deals

-Apart from a couple of good Amazon Black Friday deal of the day offers, it’s been pretty slim pickings on Black Friday SSD deals this year, both in the UK and the US.
-That may well change over the next couple of days as retailers start to ramp up their deals and discounts frenzy, but right now you’re looking at the same old drives for roughly the same old prices.
-But fear not, would-be storage hunters, because your deals herald is poised and ready to bring you the very best Black Friday SSD deals the internet has to offer.
+Just when you thought there weren’t going to be any good Black Friday SSD deals this year, a whole load of them have come along at once.
+Now it’s Black Friday proper, there area plenty of deals to be had on the likes of Samsung SSDs, Crucial and WD drives, with a lot of them now the cheapest price they’ve ever been.
+If you’re thinking about upgrading your PC’s storage, here are the very best Black Friday SSD deals going on right now.

-So, if you’ve been looking for some tasty discounts on today’s best gaming SSDs, this is the page for you.
-Whether you’re looking to jump start your PC with a fancy new drive, or have decided to finally ditch your old HDD for something a bit nippier, these are the best Black Friday SSD deals available right now.
+Hurry, though, as a lot of the best SSD deals are only going on today (Friday 23), so you better be quick if you’ve been looking for some tasty discounts on today’s best gaming SSDs.
+Whether you’re looking to jump start your PC with a fancy new drive, or have decided to finally ditch your old HDD for something a bit nippier, you won’t find better Black Friday SSD deals than these.

 As always, you’ll find all these deals and more over in our big Black Friday 2018 hub, but if you’re in the market for some other components, why not have a gander at our other Black Friday deals hubs while you’re at it?
 Just click the links below.